Comic Strip Spread

 On a spiritual level, the Ship symbolises desire, hope, dreams, spiritual growth, exploration, and expansion.
 On a material level the Ship indicates incoming wealth and material gain.
 However, it may indicate loss, depending on neighbouring cards.
 You may be making a trip soon.

-Card 9: The Crucifix
+Card 9: The Cloud

 Home Tarot Reading Card Meanings Spreads Decks Artists FAQ About Terms Privacy Facebook X LinkedIn